 the day-to-day operations of the organization.

 The HDCO plays a coordinating role with its members in the following ways:

-- providing financial support and other resources, as available, to assist with programs and services offered to amateur hockey participants
+- providing financial support and other resources, as available, to assist the member organizations in the delivery of their programs and services offered to amateur hockey participants in the province.

-- referring inquiries related to competition and jurisdiction to the appropriate member organization.
+- referring inquiries related to competition and jurisdiction to the appropriate HDCO member organization.

-- assist and promote the development, implementation and management of programs and services that are available through the
+- assist in the development, implementation and management of programs designed to increase sport safety.

-- act as a one voice and an advocate on behalf of the member partners for amateur hockey in Ontario to the Ministry of Tourism Culture and Sport.
+- act as an advocate for its members in Ontario to the Ministry of Tourism Culture and Sport

 The HDCO is a non-profit organization that receives financial support from the Provincial Sport and Recreation Branch of the Ministry of Tourism, Culture and Sport.